Seaside resort: United Kingdom

-Torbay in South Devon is known is also known as the English Riviera.
+Torbay in South Devon is also known as the English Riviera.
 Consisting of the towns of Torquay, Paignton with its pier and Brixham, the bay has 20 beaches and coves along its 22 mi coastline, ranging from small secluded coves to the larger promenade-style seafronts of Torquay's Torre Abbey Sands and Paignton Sands.

 However, British seaside resorts have faced increasingly stiff competition from sunnier resorts overseas since the 1970s.
 Largely due to the falling price of air travel under the Conservative government of Margaret Thatcher (elected in 1979), the number of British families who took holidays abroad rose significantly in the 1980s.
 The decline of British seaside resorts was discussed in the Morrissey song "Everyday Is Like Sunday" where daily life in the resort is likened to the emptiness of streets once associated with the shop closures on Sunday.

 United States

-With 3,800 miles (6100 km) of coastline, the USA mainland has hundreds of seaside resorts on three coasts, Atlantic Ocean, Gulf of Mexico, and Pacific Ocean.
-Unlike in many smaller countries, the seaside resorts in the USA are located in various climate zones, with great differences in topography and environment.
+With 3,800 miles (6100 km) of coastline, the US mainland has hundreds of seaside resorts on three coasts, Atlantic Ocean, Gulf of Mexico, and Pacific Ocean.
+Unlike in many smaller countries, the seaside resorts in the US are located in various climate zones, with great differences in topography and environment.
 Many American seaside resorts are popular destination across the world, known for their climates, culture, and entertainment opportunities.

-American seaside resorts first developed near the big industrial cities on the upper East Coast like New York City, Philadelphia, and Boston.
-Cape May, New Jersey, and Provincetown, MA, were two of the first seaside resorts in the 1800s that catered to city workers in Philadelphia, New York and Boston.
+Seaside resorts in the United States first developed near the nation's largest industrial cities on the upper East Coast, including New York City, Philadelphia, and Boston.
+Cape May, New Jersey, part of the Philadelphia metropolitan area, and Provincetown, Massachusetts, part of the Boston metropolitan area were two of the nation's first seaside resorts, developed in the 19th century and catering to city workers.
 Cape May is often called Americas "first seaside resort".
 The early emergence of Cape May as a summer resort was due to easy transport by water from Philadelphia to the Atlantic Ocean.
-Early Cape May vacationers were carried to the town on sloops from Philadelphia, and water transport was also easy from New York, Baltimore, Washington, D.C. and points south.
+Early Cape May vacationers were carried to the town on sloops from Philadelphia, and water transport was also easy from New York, Baltimore, Washington, D.C., and points south.
 The resort business in Cape May began to thrive when regular steamboat traffic on the Delaware River began after the War of 1812.
 Early visitors to Cape May included Henry Clay in 1847, and Abraham Lincoln in 1849.
 Today, the Cape May Historic District is one of the largest and well preserved examples of Victorian architecture in the United States.

 On the southern Atlantic coast, Henry Flagler had the idea to make St. Augustine, Florida a winter resort.
 He built several rail lines south, and combined them with existing lines to create the Florida East Coast Railway in 1885.
 He built a railroad bridge over the St. Johns River in 1888, opening up the Atlantic coast of Florida to development.
 In 1887 Flagler began construction of two large ornate hotels in St. Augustine, the 540-room Ponce de Leon Hotel and the Hotel Alcazar, and bought the Casa Monica Hotel the next year.